Check Fraud Prevention SecuRITy Systems

 One of the most important tools available in preventing check fraud is Positive Pay.
 Positive Pay is an automated check matching service that helps stop most all counterfeit and altered checks.
 When the bank receives a check, also gets its check issue file.
 This information contains the account and check numbers, issue date, dollar amount, and any other details included.
 Then when a check is presented to the bank and does not have a “match” in the file, it can be checked out immediately and held aside until confirmed by you or the payee.
 This service is vital to keeping fraud as low as possible for all parties.
 Whether you are seeking to send out ten payments or 10,000 payments, your business will surely value the simple, straightforward and secure process Checkissuing offers for efficiently and securely issuing checks.

 Checkissuing utilizes SAFEChecks, some of the most secure business checks printed in the world.
 Designed by Frank Abagnale with 12 safety features, the check is nearly impossible to replicate or to alter without fraud leaving physical evidence.
 Fully compatible with today’s Check 21 environment (bank imaging), the distinct appearance and combination leave virtually no room for error or check fraud.
 SAFEChecks are printed on true-watermarked security paper and are never sold blank without first being customized for and by each customer.
-For your protection, Checkissuing is proud to represent SAFEChecks as our secure check service.
+For your protection, Checkissuing is proud to represent SAFEChecks as our secure check and fraud prevention service.
 Security features include:

 - Controlled Paper Stock